Thyroid Cancer - What to Expect When You've Been Diagnosed

-1) Raspy voice (He said I might sound like Demi Moore)
+- Raspy voice (he said I might sound like Demi Moore)

-I have to admit, this scared me a lot!
+I have to admit, this list of potential complications scared me a lot.
 Mostly, I was scared of being put to sleep by the surgery and never waking up.
 After all, I was only 39, and had big plans for my 40th birthday!

-So the next thing I did, was get a 2nd opinion.
+So the next thing I did was get a second opinion.
 I had another fine needle biopsy, and this time, without the area being deadened.
-It didn't hurt near as much as the first one did!
-Results were still the same, and I decided to go with the surgery.
+It didn't hurt near as much as the first one did.
+The results, however, were still the same—and so I decided to go with the surgery.

 Removal of My Thyroid Gland